 - 17.1 Applicants for licences for premises which are to be used for the sale of alcohol for consumption off the premises will be expected to address the five licensing objectives in their operating plan. - 17.2 The Board expects licence applicants to note that Regulations impose restrictions on the areas within premises in which alcohol for consumption off the premises may be displayed.
 The areas for display are restricted to one or both of (a) a single area of the premises agreed with the Board or (b) a single area of the premises which is inaccessible to the public. - 17.3 With regard to opening hours of off-sales premises and taking into account the lack of any history of problems associated with the operation of off-sales premises in its area to date, the Board is inclined to the view that the terminal hour should be defined as 10 p.m.
 In terms of the Act, off-sales will not be permitted before 10 a.m. on any day.
-Each case will be taken on its merits and the Board is concerned to ensure that the licensing objectives relating to crime, children, public health and public nuisance in particular are promoted in this area and will consider very carefully whether earlier closing hours may be justified in any particular case.
+Each case will be taken on its merits.
+The Board is committed to ensuring the licensing objectives are promoted and will consider very carefully whether earlier closing hours may be justified in any particular case.
 Reference is made also to paragraph 26 of this policy, relating to public nuisance. - 17.4 Shops where sales will not be limited to alcohol should be able to demonstrate the ability to close off areas containing alcohol outwith the licensing hours of 10 a.m. to 10 p.m. any day.